aryanp4ndey/Vuesic/README.md

 Built with love using amazing open-source libraries.
 Special thanks to the React Three Fiber and Three.js communities for their incredible work.

+Huge credit to [@joelbqz](https://x.com/joelbqz) for the original inspiration and work behind this project.

 For questions, suggestions, or contributions, please open an issue or submit a pull request.